HHRy/lrug-websockets/auth/01_auth.md

 !SLIDE smbullets

 ## Authentication
-- Websocket API outlines that cookies to be sent on websocket connection handshake
+- Websocket Spec outlines that cookies to be sent on websocket connection handshake
 - Backend can use this cookie to authenticate websocket connection
 - Frontend can set cookie
 - Cramp and Sinatra are rack - middleware